colingalbraith/HeatEquation/README.md

 ## Technical Overview

-This simulation models heat conduction through a medium using the **heat equation** with Neumann boundary conditions.
-The heat equation describes how heat diffuses through a material over time, and in this case, we apply Neumann boundary conditions, meaning the derivative of the temperature with respect to space is zero at the boundaries.
-This simulates insulation at the boundaries, meaning no heat is allowed to enter or leave the domain.

 ### Neumann Boundary Conditions
 The Neumann boundary condition imposes that the gradient (or flux) of the temperature at the boundaries of the domain is zero.
 Mathematically, this means: